paolosalvatori/aks-multi-tenant-agic/README.md

 - Authentication certificates
 - Etc.

 is 100, and in case of WAF-enabled SKUs, this limit is 40.
-This hard limit implies that the maximum number of tenants that can be served by a single AGIC is equal to 100 when using Application Gateway Standard V2, and 40 for Application Gateway WAF V2.
+This implies that the maximum number of tenants that can be served by a single AGIC is equal to 100 when using Application Gateway Standard V2, and 40 for Application Gateway WAF V2.

 ## Application Gateway Ingress Controller ##